mspaintmsi/superUser/msvc/BUILD_LLVM-MSVC.md

 Open a terminal and run:

+	# On Linux:
-	./vsdownload.py --dest <download_directory>
+	./vsdownload.py --dest "<download_directory>"

+	:: On Windows:
+	vsdownload.py --dest "<download_directory>"

 where `<download_directory>` is the directory where you want to put the downloaded files.

-Then put the `make_msvc-libs.cmd` script (available soon) to the download directory and run it.
+Then put the `make_msvc-libs` script (available soon) to the download directory and run it.

+	# On Linux:
+	chmod u+x make_msvc-libs.sh
+	./make_msvc-libs.sh

+	:: On Windows (you can also double-click on it): make_msvc-libs.cmd

 This creates the repackaged version in the new `msvc-libs` subdirectory.
 Move it to the final location and set the `MSVC_LIBS_PATH` environment variable to it to use it.